What Is a Terrarium False Bottom? (And Do You Need One?)

 Vivariums

-On the other hand, when it comes to vivariums, false bottoms can get technical real fast
+On the other hand, when it comes to vivarium setups, false bottoms can get technical real fast.

 Honestly, the false bottom process is pretty straightforward, right?

-Realistically, any material can be swapped out, as long as the replacement performs the same function.
-The only truly consistent requirement is the order of the layers.
+Realistically, any material can be swapped out if the replacement performs the same function.

 False Bottom Terrarium FAQ